aidanschang/aidanschang/README.md

 ## Hi👋,  my name is Aidan
 #### Master's Student in Software Development at Boston University
 My name is Aidan from Bay Area, California.
-I have been studying for Master's degree in Software Development at Boston University since March 2020, and I have taken courses in Data Structures and Algorithms, Front-end Development, Data Science and Machine Learning, and DevOps Software Engineering.
-The Master's of Software Development has taught me the fundamental concepts of computer science, and I am intrigued by the computor languages!
+I have been studying for Master's degree in Software Development at Boston University since March 2020, and I have taken courses in Data Structures and Algorithms, Front-end Development, Data Science and Machine Learning, Database Design, and Software Engineering.
+The Master's of Software Development has taught me the fundamental concepts of computer science, and I am intrigued by what the computor languages can do!
 I am excited to learn more skills and knowledge, and I am determined to pursue my career in the software industry.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=aidanschang&layout=compact&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)